Quality matters when it comes to NDIS reporting

 What is an NDIS report?

 An NDIS report is a document generally compiled by a qualified health professional such as a GP, Occupational Therapist, Physiotherapist or Speech Pathologist that contains the necessary information to support an NDIS claim.
+The details of the report will vary according to your individual needs, but will broadly include a description of your particular goals and needs, as well as recommendations around which specific interventions would best help you achieve those goals and meet those needs.

-When are NDIS reports needed?
+When is NDIS reporting needed?

 When applying to access the NDIS

 The NDIS has eligibility criteria that must be met before NDIS funding will be approved.
 Supporting reports from health professionals are required as part of the NDIS application process to provide evidence of disability, document impairments in function, and provide information on the necessity of supports required for daily living.
+For this reason, quality NDIS reporting forms an important part of accessing NDIS funding.

 At NDIS plan commencement